January 14–17, 2022 North American winter storm: Northeast

 Buffalo received 19.2 in of snow while areas to the east of Buffalo, such as Medina (22 in) and Batavia (17 in) received similar amounts, while Rochester further east received 11.5 in inches of snow.
 Snow was reported falling at as much as 4.6 in per hour in the early hours of January 17 in Buffalo.
 Schools in the Buffalo area were closed both January 17 and 18 due to the storm.
-The storm was sufficient enough to make it the third snowiest January day in Buffalo history.
+The storm was the third snowiest January day in Buffalo history.
 Albany, New York, received 4 in of snow while mountain areas to its west and east received between 10 in and 14 in.
-New York City received less than 1 in of snow after which it received rain and experienced wind gusts approaching 60 mph, prompting a severe thunderstorm warning to be issued.
+New York City received less than 1 in of snow after which it received rain and experienced wind gusts approaching 60 mph, prompting COVID-19 vaccination and testing sites to close temporarily.
 In Staten Island, where temperatures remained 38 F or higher during the event, significant rainfall of 2.06 in fell.
 In Suffolk County, New York, a 60 knot wind gust was confirmed at 3:46 a.m.
 EST on January 17.